Elephantine: Jewish presence

-The Elephantine papyri are caches of legal documents and letters written in Aramaic dating to sometime in the fifth century BC.
+The Elephantine papyri and ostraca are caches of legal documents and letters written in Imperial Aramaic dating to sometime in the fifth century BC.
 These papyri document the presence of a community of Judean mercenaries and their families on Elephantine, starting in the seventh century BCE.
 The mercenaries guarded the frontier between Egypt and Nubia to the south.
-Following the Babylonian destruction of Jerusalem in the sixth century BCE, some Judean refugees traveled south and, in what may be called an “exodus in reverse,” settled on Elephantine.
+Following the 587 BCE destruction of Jerusalem, some Judean refugees traveled south and, in what may be called an "exodus in reverse", settled on Elephantine.
 They maintained their own temple (the House of Yahweh), in which sacrifices were offered, evincing polytheistic beliefs, which functioned alongside that of Khnum.
-The temple was destroyed in 410 BC at the instigation of the priests of Khnum.
+It is not clear when or why the Jewish community settled in Elephantine.

 The temple may have been built in reaction to Manasseh's reinstitution of pagan worship or simply to serve the needs of the Jewish community.